SoftTouchSolutions/pattern-a-day/README.md

 # pattern-a-day
-Please find the [wiki](https://github.com/SoftTouchSolutions/pattern-a-day/wiki) for details
+Please see the [wiki](https://github.com/SoftTouchSolutions/pattern-a-day/wiki) for details of this project.